cekit/cekit/docs/descriptor.rst

     Learn more about `standard labels in container images <https://github.com/projectatomic/ContainerApplicationGenericLabels>`_.

 Every image can include labels.
-Concreate makes it easy to do so with the ``labels`` section.
+Cekit makes it easy to do so with the ``labels`` section.

 .. code:: yaml